 Description: An introduction to the science of global warming/climate change, meant to assist students to process issues that often appear in the news and public debates.
-Topics include: the greenhouse effect and consequences of the rise of greenhouse gasses, including sea level rise, ocean acidification, heat waves, droughts, glacier melting, forest fires, expected changes to hurricanes and more.
+The course is meant for any STEM student with a basic math preparation, not assuming prior science courses.
+Topics include: the greenhouse effect and consequences of the rise of greenhouse gasses, including sea level rise, ocean acidification, heat waves, droughts, glacier melting, forest fires, expected changes to hurricanes, and more.
 The scientific basis for each subject will be covered, and every class will involve a hands-on analysis of observations, climate models, and climate feedbacks, using guided work with python Jupyter notebooks.
 Throughout, an ability to critically evaluate observations, predictions and risk will be developed.